OpenMoonRay/openmoonray-docs/docs/moonray/normal-maps/DistortNormalMap.md

         default: 0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">the seed for the noise generation</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the seed for the noise generation</p>

     <h3>use_input_vectors</h3>